lorrli274/next/courses/community/Mozilla/Express Web Framework/4- Routes and controllers/14-Create The Catalog Route Module.md

-Next we create **routes** for all the URLs [needed by the LocalLibrary website], which will call the controller functions we defined in the previous section.
+Next we create **routes** for all the URLs needed by the LocalLibrary website, which will call the controller functions we defined in the previous section.

-The skeleton already has a *./routes* folder containing routes for the _index_ and _users_.
+The skeleton already has a *./routes* folder containing routes for the index and users.
 Create another route file — *Catalog.js* — inside this folder, as shown.

 ```js
 /express-locallibrary-tutorial //the project root